mrcngl/Run-Analysis-R/CodeBook.md

 3. Uses descriptive activity names to name the activities in the data set
 4. Appropriately labels the data set with descriptive variable names
     - All features and activity names are converted to lower case, underscores and brackets are removed
-5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. Creates a second, independent tidy data set (`tidydata_merged_avg.txt`) with the average of each variable for each activity and each subject.

 Variables and files data descriptions